mantidproject/mantid/docs/source/release/v4.2.0/mantidworkbench.rst

 Improvements
 ############
 - The keyboard shortcut Ctrl+N now opens a new tab in the script editor.
+- Project Save and Load will no longer freeze when saving and loading large amounts of workspaces and/or interfaces.
 - Attempting to save files that are larger than (by default) 10GB now results in a dialog box to inform the user that it may take a long time and gives them the opportunity to cancel.

 Bugfixes